mathjax/MathJax/docs/source/configuration.rst

     <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js"></script>

-will always be the most current stable release, so it will go from v1.1 to v1.2 autmatically when that is released.
+will always be the most current stable release, so it will go from v1.1 to v1.2 automatically when that is released.
 Note that all the versions available on the CDN are stable versions; the development version is not hosted on the CDN.

 The use of ``cdn.mathjax.org`` is governed by its `terms of service
 <http://www.mathjax.org/download/mathjax-cdn-terms-of-service/>`_, so be
-sure to read that before linked to the MathJax CDN server.
+sure to read that before linking to the MathJax CDN server.

 Configuring MathJax